 C19.
-In certain circumstances, you may make a complaint about the conduct or result of your examination under the Regulations for the Review of Examinations for Postgraduate Qualifications (para 83).
+In certain circumstances, within the applicable time limit, you may make a complaint about the conduct or result of your examination under the Regulations for the Review of Examinations for Postgraduate Qualifications (para 81).

 C20.
-There are other complaints procedures to cover academic, non-academic and personal matters (para 84).
+There are other complaints procedures to cover academic, non-academic and personal matters (para 82-84).